gravyhtx/shopify_product-tear-sheet/README.md

     4. Go back to the previous page (your Tear Sheet) and it should be gone now.
     5. Close this page and remove the comments at 144-145 on "page.tear-sheet.liquid"
     6. Open Tear Sheet again and it should now print without the bottom bar <br>
-        ** If this doesn't work you may need to figure this one out yourself and let me know what you did so I can update this README! **
+        <i>** If this doesn't work you may need to figure this one out yourself and let me know what you did so I can update this README! **</i>

 ## PRODUCT ELEMENTS
 - Title